 Amareus finished speaking.
 He realised he was sweating and had a tight squeeze on his Bolt Rifle’s grip.
 The doubt rose again… had he really done all he could have for Leonid.
 The Inquisitor was staring at Cato and the captain was nodding in a silent response.
 Cato approached Amareus and placed his hand on the sergeant’s shoulder, “Thank you, Amareus.
 We mourn Leonid and your fallen brothers.
 Their sacrifice will not be forgotten”.
 Faustian, gestured a subtle dismissal towards Amareus.

 Amareus was just about to leave the lobby when he turned, “Do you intend to hunt for this abomination?”.
 The Inquisitor looked into his face.
-She responded with a voice that was much older than he’d expected, “Yes.
+He responded with a voice that was much older than he’d expected, “Yes, but not for the reasons you might expect.
 It is indeed Shurghol’gh.
 It is practicing a form of warp power that we first observed fighting an incursion of infected Orks in the Lorphax sub-sector.
 It must be destroyed.”
 Amareus knew he wanted to put an end to his doubt.
 He took a step back towards them, “I wish to join you and to help rid the universe of this accursed being”.
 The Inquisitor glanced at Cato and the captain in black armour walked forward and grasped Amareus’ forearm, “We will be glad to have you fight along side us”.